 Case Report, Original Article, Review Article, Short Communication: US $ 150 (for overseas authors), INR 7500 (for authors from India)

 Review Article: Up to 4000 words including references and abstract (max.
-250 words), maximum of 3 pictures and tables and a maximum of 25 references
+250 words), total no. of figures+Tables-4 and a maximum of 30references

 Short communications: Up to 2000 words including references and abstract (max.
-150 words), maximum of 2 pictures and tables and a maximum of 10 references
+150 words), total no. of figures+Tables-3 and a maximum of 10 references

-Case reports: Up to 1000 words including references and abstract and up to 10 references and maximum of 3 pictures.
+Case reports: Up to 1000 words including references and abstract and up to 10 references and total no. of figures+Tables-3.

 | Preparation of Manuscripts

 The text of observational and experimental articles should be divided into sections with the headings: Introduction, Methods, Results, Discussion, References, Tables, Figures, Figure legends, and Acknowledgment.
 Do not make subheadings in these sections.